 When to File an On-line Research Application:

-- After reviewing the NRS Use and Guidelines and you are confident that your project will be deemed feasible and appropriate for a UCNRS site.
+- After reviewing the NRS Use and Guidelines; you should be confident that your project will be deemed feasible and appropriate for a UCNRS site

 - If a previously approved project is expanded, altered, significantly revised or extended beyond the period stated in the approved proposal.

 - When multiple research projects are proposed (separate applications must be filed for each project)